 Macchio holds a BA in Romance Languages and Psychology from Queens College, an MBA from Villanova University, and has completed a certificate program at the European Institute for Advanced International Studies.
 He speaks French, Spanish and Italian, holds a private pilot license and lives with his wife in Johns Creek, Georgia.

-Vice President, Enterprise Partnerships
+Vice President, Restaurant Partnerships